Florida Studio Theatre

-Florida Studio Theatre (FST) is a professional, non-profit theater company located in Sarasota, Florida and represents one of the major cultural institutions in the Gulf Coast region.
-Founded in 1973 as a touring troupe, FST is currently a regional theatre specializing in contemporary work and a member theatre of LORT.
+Florida Studio Theatre (FST) is a professional, non-profit theater company located in Sarasota, Florida that represents one of the major cultural institutions in the Gulf Coast region.
+Founded in 1973 as a touring troupe, FST is currently a regional theatre specializing in contemporary work and a member of the League of Resident Theatres.
 According to the Theatre Communications Group, it is the third largest subscription theatre in the country.
 Each year, more than 225,000 attendees are served by the theatre's diverse programs including the Mainstage Series, Cabaret Series, Stage III, Children's Theatre, The FST School, New Play Development, and FST Improv.

 FST consists of five theatre spaces: The Keating Theatre, the Gompertz Theatre, Goldstein Cabaret, John C. Court Cabaret, and Bowne's Lab Theatre.
-All of the spaces are located in a two-block radius in downtown Sarasota along with production facilities and administration offices.
+All of the spaces are located in a two-block radius in downtown Sarasota, along with production facilities and administration offices.

 History

 Keating Theatre

 Florida Studio Theatre was founded in 1973 by Jon Spelman as an alternative touring company during the height of the American regional theatre movement.
 Originally presenting plays in migrant camps and prisons, it was established as a resident theatre in 1980 when Richard Hopkins, an actor at Asolo Repertory Theatre, was named the artistic director.
 It spent the next three years in various locations before moving into the former Sarasota Woman's Club, one of Sarasota's oldest surviving buildings, in 1983.

 Founded in 1913, the Sarasota Woman's Club started as a meeting of 63 charter members on April 14, 1913.
 In 1914, Sarasota was incorporated as a city and after two years of club activities, the cornerstone was laid at their new clubhouse at the corner of Cocoanut and Palm on January 1, 1915.
 When the club relocated, the building became slated for demolition.
 It was purchased by Marian McKenna and later sold to Florida Studio Theatre.
 In 1985, it was added to the U.S. National Register of Historic Places.

 The building became home to the Keating Theatre.
 It originally seated 72 people, while today the capacity is at 173.
 It is home to FST's Main Stage Series and Children's Theatre.
 While the education department was launched in 1982, the institution's signature Write-a-Play program was developed in 1991.
 This program was designed to encourage students from kindergarten to high school to engage in playwriting and receives over 2,000 submissions per year.
 The program culminates with the Young Playwright's Festival which includes a full staging of the winning entries.
 Past participants have come from as far as Russia, Scotland, Italy, and Israel.

 The Keating also hosts the Sarasota Festival of New Plays.
 Edward Albee spoke at the festival six times, lecturing on "art, politics, and commitment" in 1997.
 That same year, then-mayor Gene Pillot proclaimed May as Florida Studio Theatre Write A Play Month.